camechis/AMP/java/archetypes/amp-quickstart/README.md

 ## Usage

-From the shell, execute the following command:
+From the shell, execute *ONE OF* the following commands:

 ```bash